reactjs/react-a11y/README.md

 ## `next`

-This is the `next` branch, where I move away from the original `reactjs/react-a11y` codebase and API.
-The API will be different, but I will try to make the transition between API's as smooth as possible by adding deprecation warnings and building the new defaults on top of the old API.
+This is the `next` branch, that moves away from the API in the upstream `reactjs/react-a11y`.
+The API will be different, transition between API's is made  as smooth as possible by adding deprecation warnings and building the new defaults on top of the old API.

 ## Installation